 - Locate paper and a pencil for recording gifts (for thank-you notes).

 - Consider putting your pets in an area away from guests.

 - Get the birthday boy or girl and all siblings dressed for the party.

-- Set up the first activity, letting your child help as much as possible.
+- Set up the first activity.

 - Set up the food.